ThanHtunAung-THA/job_agency_management/README.md

 OJC -- overseas job central
 a sample platform for job search php web app

+-- Database: `overseas_job_central`
-database for ojc is in the project root "overseas_job_central.sql" copy all lines to ur sql  editor and run it to create the database and tables. followed accounts are meant to be used  for testing
+-- database for ojc is in the project root, named "overseas_job_central.sql" -- if you already had `overseas_job_central` database, remove followed database creating sector.
+-- otherwise,copy all lines to ur sql  editor and run it to create the database and tables.

+followed accounts are meant to be used  for testing
 # admin accounts
 username = admin1
 useremail = admin1@gmail.com